sizeofvoid/libopeninput/doc/user/lua-plugins.rst

    - ``vid``: The 16-bit vendor ID of the device
    - ``pid``: The 16-bit product ID of the device

+   If the device has since been discarded by libinput, this function returns an empty table.

 .. function:: EvdevDevice:name()

    The device name as set by the kernel

 .. function:: EvdevDevice:usages()

-   Returns a nested table of all usages that are currently enabled for this device.
+   Returns a table of all usages that are currently enabled for this device.
 Any type that exists on the device has a table assigned and in this table any code that exists on the device is a boolean true.
    For example: